Florian-Heringa/Florian-Heringa/README.md

 👋 HI

 My name is Florian, currently working  as TwinCAT HMI Product Specialist, working with a full-stack framework in dotnet and javascript.
 In my free time I like to explore programming and computer science concepts, which I like to combine with my passion for music and 3D art.
-I am also very interested in Quantum Computing and Information and have written a set of explanatory jupyter notebooks for getting started.
+I am also very interested in Quantum Computing and Information and am currently writing a set of explanatory jupyter notebooks for getting started.

 Some projects I am currently working on: